-B = breadth of the barge, in m;
+B =breadth of the barge, in m; d =draught of the barge, in m.

 The breaking strength of the tow line is used in the strength calculations of the towing appliances of the shipborne barges.
-At the discretion of the shipborne the tow lines of the shipborne barges may be stored in the barge carrier or tug, and they do not form a part of the equipment of the shipborne barge.
+At the discretion of the shipborne tow lines of the shipborne barges may be stored in the barge carrier or tug, and they do not form a part of the equipment of the shipborne barge.